alexmccray23/uncle/README.md

 Neovim plugin that converts a survey layout file into a conventional format for data processing.

 ### my_snippets.lua
-Some simple snippets for setting up Uncle tables.
+Some simple snippets for QBasic and for setting up Uncle tables.

 ### nets.lua
 A collection of scripts used for setting up net rows and difference scores.